Learn and

 When it comes to acquiring qualifications, the traditional route of attending university is no longer the sole choice.
 Those who wish to immediately develop practical skills and gain hands-on experience can explore the numerous apprenticeship and traineeship opportunities available in Australia’s labour market.

-MiHaven Training is registered and regulated by the Australian Skills Quality Authority (ASQA), and is approved by the Department of Trade Education and Training (DTET) to issue nationally recognised qualifications for certain apprenticeships and traineeships through the User Choice program.
+MiHaven Training is registered and regulated by the Australian Skills Quality Authority (ASQA) and is preapproved by the Department of Trade, Employment and Training (DTET) to be a Skills Assure Supplier (SAS) to deliver subsided training and assessment services under the Vocational Education and Training (VET) Investment Program.

 Types of